 Why Chimes and Chime Pros Can Go Offline

 There are a variety of circumstances that can cause a Chime or Chime Pro to lose its connectivity.
-Broadly speaking, however, they fall into two major categories:
+There are two major categories:

 - Network issues